lucacrino/wa_mining_investment_project/README.md

    **3. How are operating projects performing?**

-  Together they equip government analysts, investors, and corporate strategists with clear, evidence-based answers.
+  Together they equip government analysts, investors and corporate strategists with clear, evidence-based answers.